JMariadlcs/racks-items-backend/README.md

 1. Owner token (RacksToken) is used to open cases -> Token demand grows
 2. Structure of the project is designed in a way that the owner/admins can include new items each time they want.
+4. Owner/admins can regulate the supply of the items -> can introduce new items more "rare" if supply is lower compare with the rest of the items.
 3. Owner/admins are the ones wo also set up the uris metadata for the items.

 ## Randomness (Chainlink VRF)